 Latest Articles & Stories

-Summer Solstice this year was especially full of rich and diverse observances.
-Each celebration sprang up and flowered exuberantly, just as our gardens are emerging into the height of their flowering.
-And each...
+This year we will celebrate with a small fire ceremony, but the summer before Covid, Summer Solstice was especially rich with diverse observances.
+Each celebration sprang up and flowered exuberantly, just as the...
 READ MORE

 This spring’s momentous challenges seemed to call for a different kind of equinox ceremony, but I didn’t know what.
 I felt the need to offer something beyond the familiar personal balancing ritual that...
 READ MORE